lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 P_\sigma \mathrm{Alt}^n(|\phi\rangle) = \mathrm{sgn}(\sigma)\mathrm{Alt}^n(|\phi\rangle).
 $$

 Let $\sigma\in S_n$ be a permutation.
-Then, by the definition of the antisymmetrization map:
+Then, by the definition of the anti-symmetrization map:

 $$
 \begin{align*}